jhpyle/mTCP/README.md

 This fork makes the Telnet application in [mTCP] more usable when connecting to Linux machines.
 It adds:

-* Extended keyboard support
+* [Enhanced Keyboard] support
 * Mouse and clipboard support
 * Translation of incoming Unicode characters
 * [Sixel graphics]

-The recompiled binary is available as the [TELNET.EXE] file, which is in the [APPS/TELNET] directory.
-It is based on Mr. Brutman's `mTCP-src_2020-03-07.zip`.
+The recompiled binary is available as the [TELNET.EXE] file and the [TELNET88.EXE] file, which are in the [bin] directory.
+The [TELNET88.EXE] file is for machines without [Enhanced Keyboard] support.

+The fork is based on Mr. Brutman's `mTCP-src_2020-03-07.zip`.

 ## The changes